whatrocks/blog/src/pages/2020-05-03-mindstorms/index.md

 * Importance of learning systematic procedures and debugging them
 * Learning to be a master programmer is learning to become highly skilled at isolating and fixing bugs
 * Programs are not WRONG or RIGHT -> but they are fixable
 * Deliberately thinking like a computer is extremely valuable (step by step, literal, mechanical).
-Thinking like a comptuer is just one "style of thinking", and helps students understand that there are different ways of thinking.
+Thinking like a computer is just one "style of thinking", and helps students understand that there are different ways of thinking.
 * Computers are not something that "rots our brains"

 ### Teaching without curriculum